Make this yummy spaghetti with easy homemade meatballs in under an hour!

-At least that’s what I was thinking when I watched Anne Burrell make them this past weekend.
-During my last trip to the grocery store, I bought a package of ground lamb/beef/veal (a.k.a meatloaf mix) and yesterday was the “use it today or freeze it for later” date.
-So, with my afternoon meeting ending a little early, and the whole family home just before 5pm, I decided to make Chef Anne’s Excellent Meatballs.
-And serve them by 6pm.
+During my last trip to the grocery store, I bought a package of ground lamb/beef/veal (a.k.a. “meatloaf mix”), and with an open afternoon and the whole family home for dinner, I decided to make a version of Chef Anne’s Excellent Meatballs.

 - Pinch crushed red pepper